hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 But for stable sort the return value is more complex: -1 for unordered, 0 for equal, 1 for ordered

 [13:35:55](#U-5qgoiv9TN8T-6Zke38lq0LTQZ_1Z8walW7g-LNesM) <hiiamboris (NOT THIS ONE)>:
 Or vice versa.
-I never can quite recall the sign Ì†ΩÌ∏É
+I never can quite recall the sign üòÉ

 [14:16:08](#lwHLD4JO9OjUlAA3rJsNu9QhukGoQ-tEprXA0EqEua0) <GiuseppeChillemi (GiuseppeChillemi)>:
 Answering false, the order does not change, maybe the question is: should it be changed? `True`: yes, `False`: no ?